 The Project may not commence parallel operation until approval has been given by Consumers Energy.
 The completed installation is subject to inspection by Consumers Energy prior to approval.
-Preceding this inspection, all contractual agreements must be executed by the Applicant.
+Preceding this inspection, the Applicant must execute all contractual agreements.

 DISCONNECTION

 Consumers Energy may refuse to connect, or may disconnect, a project from the electric system if any of the following conditions apply: